PREVIEW-Blinken with Pacific trip aims to reaffirm U.S. focus on Asia

 By Humeyra Pamuk and David Brunnstrom

-Blinken is due to depart on Monday for Australia, Fiji and Hawaii for meetings with key allies and to reaffirm a commitment to push back against what the United States calls China's growing economic and military "coercion."
+Blinken departs on Monday for Australia, Fiji and Hawaii for a week-long trip and meetings with key allies, aiming to reaffirm a commitment to push back against what the United States calls China's growing economic and military "coercion."

-Highlights of the week will be a meeting of the informal grouping of Australia, India, Japan and the United States known as the Quad, work to advance diplomatic efforts regarding North Korea and discussions on the concerns over Pacific Islands where U.S. officials believe China wants to establish bases.
+The trip's highlights include a meeting of the informal grouping of Australia, India, Japan and the United States known as the Quad, diplomatic efforts regarding North Korea and discussions on the concerns of Pacific Islands states where U.S. officials believe China wants to establish bases.

-Blinken's trip comes days after China and Russia declared a "no limits" strategic partnership at the opening of the Beijing Winter Olympics.
-The United States is engaged in a diplomatic boycott of the Beijing Olympics.
+U.S. State Department spokesman Ned Price was asked at a briefing on Monday whether Blinken had considered cancelling the trip given the Ukraine crisis.
+Price replied that the United States is capable of "walking and chewing gum at the same time."

+Price nevertheless said Blinken would be "focused to a large degree" on the Ukraine crisis.

-Daniel Kritenbrink, the State Department's top diplomat for East Asia, chided Chinese President Xi Jinping during a briefing with journalists ahead of Blinken's trip, saying Xi's meeting with Russian President Vladimir Putin on Friday should have been an opportunity to encourage de-escalation of tensions over Ukraine.
+Daniel Kritenbrink, the State Department's top diplomat for East Asia, chided Chinese President Xi Jinping when briefing journalists on Blinken's trip, saying Xi's meeting with Russian President Vladimir Putin on Friday should have been an opportunity to encourage de-escalation of Ukraine tensions.

 'MAINTAIN FOCUS'

-Charles Edel, an expert on Asia and Australia at the Center for Strategic and International Studies think tank, noted that Blinken is traveling to Australia despite the standoff over Ukraine with the Russians and the intense diplomacy among NATO member states.

-"His trip underscores just how important - and how challenging - it is for Washington to maintain focus on the Indo-Pacific," Edel said.

-U.S.-Chinese ties are at their lowest point in decades as the world's top two economies disagree over numerous issues including Hong Kong, China's treatment of ethnic Uyghurs in the Xinjiang region and the South China Sea.
+U.S.-Chinese ties are at their lowest point in decades as the world's top two economies disagree on issues ranging from Hong Kong to the South China Sea and China's treatment of ethnic Muslims.
 Russia's potential invasion of Ukraine, the most serious threat of a major conflict in Europe since the Cold War's end, only complicates matters.

+Charles Edel, an expert on Asia and Australia at the Center for Strategic and International Studies think tank, said Blinken's trip "underscores just how important - and how challenging - it is for Washington to maintain focus on the Indo-Pacific."

-During the planned Quad meeting in Melbourne, the four countries are expected to discuss how to further their goals including climate policy and providing COVID-19 vaccines to Southeast Asia ahead of an expected May summit in Japan that President Joe Biden plans to attend.
+Meeting in Melbourne, the Quad countries are expected to discuss how to further goals including climate policy and providing COVID-19 vaccines to Southeast Asia ahead of an expected May summit in Japan that President Joe Biden plans to attend.

-In meetings with Fiji's prime minister and Pacific Island leaders, climate policy and Pacific regional security and stability are expected to be front and center.
-Chinese ambitions in the region also will likely come up.
+In meetings with Fiji's prime minister and Pacific Island leaders, climate policy and the security challenge posed by China are expected to be front and center.

-"The speed and extent of China's outreach to the Pacific Islands has served as a wakeup call," said Daniel Russel, the top U.S. diplomat for East Asia during former President Barack Obama's administration, who is now with the Asia Society Policy Institute think tank.
+"The speed and extent of China's outreach to the Pacific Islands has served as a wakeup call," said Daniel Russel, the top U.S. diplomat for East Asia under former President Barack Obama.

-In Hawaii, Blinken will host Japanese and South Korean counterparts.
-Their discussions are expected to center on North Korea, which has conducted a slew of missile launches this year, raising fears that it may return to testing intercontinental ballistic missiles and nuclear bombs for the first time since 2017.
+In Hawaii, Blinken will host Japanese and South Korean counterparts for discussions expected to center on North Korea, which has conducted a slew of missile launches this year, raising fears it may return to testing intercontinental ballistic missiles and nuclear bombs for the first time since 2017.

 Blinken to visit Asia to emphasize commitment despite Ukraine crisis